Quantum Sensing Testbed

 Thema:

-TNO aims to accelerate the introduction of quantum sensing to the market by creating open test facilities where universities, companies and end-users can work together on the development and testing of quantum sensing technology.
+TNO aims to accelerate the introduction of quantum sensors to the market by creating an open test facility where we work with universities, companies and end-users to develop and test quantum sensing technologies.

 Accelerating market development for quantum sensing

-TNO aims to accelerate the introduction of quantum sensing to the market by creating open test facilities with the support of Quantum Delta NL and in collaboration with TU Delft.
-In these facilities, universities, companies, and end-users can work together to experiment with the technology and its applications.
+At TNO, we want to accelerate the process of bringing quantum sensors to the market and society by creating an open test facility.
+With the support of Quantum Delta NL and in collaboration with TU Delft, we are creating this Testbed where universities, companies, and end-users can work together to develop the technology and its applications.

-By removing the need to invest in expensive infrastructure, TNO intends to lower the threshold for developing and testing quantum sensing technology and components.
+By removing the need to invest in expensive infrastructure, we lower the threshold for developing and testing quantum sensing technology and components.
+Working on quantum sensing technology and interested in using our open test facilities?

 Get inspired